Ziqi-Yang/tasks/README.md

 Currently, `tasks` provides:

-- `tasks-transient-define-prefix` as a modified version of `transient-define-prefix`, through which you can easily define a transient menu for easily manage and invoke tasks.
+- `tasks-transient-define-prefix` as a modified version of `transient-define-prefix`, through which you can define a transient menu for easily managing and invoking tasks.
 (NOTE excellent resource to learn transient: [transient-showcase](https://github.com/positron-solutions/transient-showcase))
   Example Usage:
   ```emacs-lisp